nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 A dependency plot shows how varying the value of a specific feature affects its SHAP value and, consequently, the model's prediction.
 It usually looks like a line plot, with the feature's values on the x-axis and the corresponding SHAP values on the y-axis.
 5. Force Plot:
 A force plot presents SHAP values for a single prediction in an interactive and compact format.
 It displays the contributions of each feature to the prediction as arrows that move from the expected baseline to the final prediction value.
-Unfortunately, the force plot is challenging to represent textually due to its interactive nature.
-These textual representations provide a conceptual overview of SHAP plots.
+Unfortunately, the force plot is challenging to represent textually due to its interactive nature.These textual representations provide a conceptual overview of SHAP plots.
 To create actual visualizations, you can use Python libraries like shap, matplotlib, or seaborn, which allow you to generate these plots with real data and model predictions.